Best Single-Premium Life Insurance Companies

 MONEYGEEK EXPERT TIP

-Although single-premium life insurance is convenient because of its one-and-done nature, term life insurance may be the better choice if you seek affordability and effectiveness.
-This type of insurance ends after a specified period, but you can maintain a high benefit at a more affordable rate than whole life or single-premium life insurance.
+Single-premium life insurance is a convenient one-and-done payment.
+Term life insurance is better if you want affordability and effectiveness.
+Term insurance ends after a specified period but gives you a high benefit at lower rates than whole life or single-premium.

-Review our analysis of the best term life insurance providers to find a company that balances cost and quality of service.
+Review our analysis of the best term life insurance providers for companies balancing cost and service quality.

 Where to Find a Single-Premium Life Insurance Calculator